This Contributor Agreement is effective as of 20 October 2023. See previous versions of this and other policies in our

-Canva will withhold a percentage of Contributor’s royalties and submit the withholdings to the Australian Tax Office (ATO).
-The rate of withholding taxes is typically up to 30% but will depend on the country where Contributor is registered and whether or not an applicable tax treaty exists between Australia and Contributor’s country of registration.
-Upon Contributor’s request, Canva will provide a summary of tax collected by Canva at the end of the Australian financial year, June 30th, which Contributors may use to submit a claim for a credit for the withheld tax from its own country’s tax authorities.
+Canva will withhold a percentage of Contributor’s royalties and submit the withholdings to the relevant tax authorities.
+The rate of withholding taxes will depend on the country where the Contributor is registered and whether or not an applicable tax treaty exists.
+Upon Contributor’s request, Canva will provide a summary of tax collected by Canva at the end of the Australian financial year, 30 June, which Contributors may use to submit a claim for a credit for the withheld tax from its own country’s tax authorities.
 Users are responsible for completing and updating any necessary forms in order to receive payments from Canva, including any forms that we consider reasonably necessary to comply with applicable taxation, financial crimes, and sanctions laws.

 You’ll get a royalty each time someone licenses your Stock Media.
 The exact amount of that royalty can change as we discover the best way to run our service.

 We’ll send a monthly payment whenever your earnings get over the $10 threshold for non-SWIFT payments and $20 for SWIFT payments.
 If your account is canceled for a violation of this agreement, your royalties will be forfeited.